 We encourage patients to identify their cultural status to us so that we can do our best to offer any specialised services available, particularly as part of The Closing Gap Health Initiative in Australian Health Policy for Aboriginal and Torres Strait Islander peoples.

 If English is not your preferred language or you are deaf, you may require an interpreter.
 Please advise the receptionist at the time of making your appointment if an interpreter is required, your preferred language and dialect, or for deaf patients whether an Auslan sign interpreter is required.

 Your doctor is obligated to review patients with abnormal test results or if further assessment is recommended.
 Even patients with normal test results may need a follow up consultation in order to assess the medical problem further, particularly if it has not resolved.
 If you receive notification to attend for a recall visit, please contact our reception staff to book an appointment with your doctor.

 If your symptoms are not settling or if they are worsening, it is recommended that you make another appointment to see the doctor.

 Repeat Prescriptions and Referrals

 An appointment is necessary to review a medical condition prior to the issuing of repeat prescriptions or ongoing referrals.
-We are offering Telephone consultations at the moment please phone the clinic on 9497 1188 to organise a time.
+We are offering Telephone consultations which can be made online or by phoning the clinic on 9497 1188 to organise a time.
 This is not only to satisfy medico-legal obligations but also to ensure optimal patient management and treatment.

 All results can be discussed by making an appointment with your doctor either face to face or as a Telehealth consult at the moment .
 Reception staff are not medically trained to be able to provide or discuss specific results, but may be able to relay the doctor’s comments.
 Doctors will notify patients by telephone if a result requires urgent attention.